 Could a decent breakfast be the answer?

-The news this morning of the growing number of children who are suffering from exam stress has triggered this blog post because, as usual, there was no mention of the role of good nutrition in the basic function of being able to concentrate, broader mental health and resilience to stress.
+There is little to no mention of the role of good nutrition in the basic function of being able to concentrate, broader mental health and resilience to stress.

 I personally don’t think that children are under any more academic pressure than they used to be, in fact (controversially perhaps) I think children have an easier time in many respects.
 When I were a lad and all that… we had corporal punishment, the chilling prospect of being summoned to your father’s study to hear your school report and a general fear of adults.
 In my primary convent school, we had a diminutive but terrifying French nun called Sister Marie Claire, and her favourite way to keep us in check was to line the whole school up in the playground, position the naughty child front and centre, remove his or her pants and administer several sharp smacks.
 The slapping of the flesh would resonate around the playground followed by the stifled yelp of the red faced, mortally embarrassed and shamed child.
 We would all flinch and grimace while secretly thanking God it wasn’t us up there.
 OK, we didn’t have social media and computer games adding to our woes but there was plenty of bullying that went on.